openstack/ironic/doc/source/admin/drivers/ipmitool.rst

     enabled_hardware_types = ipmi

 #.
 The ``pxe_ipmitool`` classic driver is enabled by default.
 To enable one or
-   more of the other ipmitool classic drivers, add them to the ``enabled_drivers`` configuration option in your ``ironic.conf``.
+   more of the other IPMI classic drivers, add them to the ``enabled_drivers`` configuration option in your ``ironic.conf``.
    The following enables ``pxe_ipmitool`` and ``agent_ipmitool`` drivers: